mingliangbai/DMA-STGCRNN/README.md

 Dataset
 ---
-The used PV power data are 11 stations in Belgium from January 1, 2021 to December 31, 2022 with a temporal resolution of 15 min, namely 96 datapoints per day(availabel from https:// www.elia.be/en/grid-data/power-generation/solar-pv-powergeneration-data).
+The used PV power data are 11 stations in Belgium from January 1, 2021 to December 31, 2022 with a temporal resolution of 15 min, namely 96 datapoints per day(availabel from [link] [https:// www.elia.be/en/grid-data/power-generation/solar-pv-powergeneration-data]).
 This paper uses multi-attribute spatial–temporal data for PV power forecast.
 Besides PV power, GHI, clear-sky GHI and air temperature are also used in forecast.
 McClear method is used to obtain GHI and clearsky GHI.
 Air temperature is obtained through ERA5 reanalysis data.
 The temporal resolution of ERA5 data is an hour, and thus this